Kamal Rails on Hetzner Series Part 3: Enable HTTPS and SSL Certificate

 config.force_ssl = true

-• To do this, create a firewall and allow inbound connections to port 80 and 443 into the remote server.
+• Create a firewall rule to allow inbound connections on ports 80 (HTTP) and 443 (HTTPS)

-• We need to add an A record with HOST value of @ and value will be the IP address of the remote server.
+• Add an A record with HOST value of @ pointing to your server’s IP address

 1